 May 17, 2013 at 2:12 pm

-People value places in which they do not live because of the innocence that resides there.
+People value places in which they do not live because innocence resides there.

 After ten years, I started to think of ways I could leave this town.
 To this day, I devise grand schemes of holidaying elsewhere.
 The sea has always interested me, and I must say that rain accompanied by foggy mountains is my favorite of weather conditions.
 Something like Scotland, or maybe Australia, Whales, New Zealand, Amsterdam — the list goes on.
 Then I stop to think about something: what is this intriguing allure about where I live?
 I can’t seem to find it.